jorgesalhani/IntroWebDevelopment/Module3/Exercise3/README.md

 2. What is the difference between margin and padding?

-Padding is the spacing closely around the content.
+- Padding is the spacing closely around the content.
 It is delimited by the container border.
-Margin marks the spacing outside of the borderquarta feira é to
+- Margin marks the spacing outside of the borderquarta feira é to

 3. What is the correct way to specify values for the 4 different sides for padding?

-padding: side_top side_left side_bottom side_right;
+- {padding: side_top side_left side_bottom side_right;}

 5. Assuming that multiple elements in an HTML page belong to the classes btn and green.
 What is the correct selector to apply a style only to elements from both classes?
 6. Modify the index.html file